santhoshreddy39/santhoshreddy39/README.md

 Strong engineering professional with a Master's Degree from Indian Institute of Technology, Madras.

-I am passionate about learning new technologies like Machine Learning, Predictive Modelling to solve challenging business problems.
+I am passionate about learning new technologies like Machine Learning, Deep Learning, Predictive Modelling to solve challenging business problems.

 • Implemented Analytics solutions in the Mechanical and Banking domain.